-3.2.1 The soil sequence in the trenches was fairly uniform.
-The natural geology of orangey brown, with patches of blue grey in low lying areas, clay was overlain by an orangey brown clayey silt subsoil, between 0.15 and 0.3m thick, which was, in turn overlain by topsoil, between 0.15 and 0.35m thick (Plates 1 and 2).
-Ground conditions throughout the evaluation were generally good, and the site remained dry throughout.
-Archaeological features, where present, were easy to identify against the underlying natural geology.
+- 3.2.1 The soil sequence in the trenches was uniform.
+The natural geology of yellowishbrown silty clay was overlain by a silty sand subsoil, which was, in turn, overlain by thin topsoil. - 3.2.2 Ground conditions throughout the evaluation were generally good, and the site remained dry throughout, though there was a slight influx of ground water into Trench 9 at its western end, but the impact was minimal (Plate 1).